Should I wait to be admitted before applying for aid?

 Do I have to complete the verification process?

 The verification process is required to receive all federal and state aid, as well as some institutional aid.
-While completing the verification process is not mandatory to attend classes, if you are selected for verification, the process must be completed before most forms of financial aid can be disbursed/released to you or your student billing account.
+While completing the verification process is not mandatory to attend classes, if you are selected for verification, the process must be completed before most forms of financial aid can be disbursed/released to you or your student tuition account.
 Failure to complete the process will result in cancellation in all or a large portion of your offered funds.

 How will verification affect my aid?